19 Ways To Make Old Speakers Sound Better

 The one you use will depend on your particular setup since some are Bluetooth while others are optical, but implementing one into your system can be a great way to step things up.

-Now this one might sound a little out there, but if you want better sound quality, try turning off your display.
+Now this one might sound a little out there, but something that may help with audio quality when listening to music for example, is turning off your display.

-Displays can often introduce electrical noise, and this can in turn effect what you hear.
+Displays can sometimes introduce some degree noise in the signal, and this can in turn effect what you hear depending on how sensitive your hearing is.

 So by turning it off, what you might notice is a slightly better quality sound.